enkidevs/curriculum/go/go-introduction/range-map-make/make-a-slice.md

 // emptySlice3 [0 0 0]
 ```

-> 💡 A slice can contain any type, not just an array.
+> 💡 A slice can contain any type, not just integers.
 It can also contain other slices.

 ---